Crystalwarrior/KFO-Server/BACKCOMPATIBILITY.md

 - **toggle_rollp**: Same as /can_rollp.
 - **toggle_rpgetarea**: Same as /can_rpgetarea.
 - **toggle_rpgetareas**: Same as /can_rpgetareas.
-* [O] `logs/server.log` will now go unused as server logging information will be split into monthly files in the format `logs/server-[YEAR]-[MONTH].log`
+* [O] `logs/server.log` will now go unused as server logging information will be split into monthly files in the format `logs/server-[YEAR]-[MONTH].log`.
 * Deprecation warnings are sent for uses of the optional parameter `ic_params` (a list of IC argument values) in ClientManager.Client.send_ic and ClientManager.Client.send_ic_others.
-The recommended parameter is now `params` (a dictionary matching argumet names to their values)
+The recommended parameter is now `params` (a dictionary matching argumet names to their values).
+* 'cccc_ic_support' is now an additional argument sent to clients as part of a server response via an 'FL' packet